alexhsamuel/ora/sphinx/dates.rst

 Arithemtic
 ----------

-Adding or subtracting from a date shifts the date forward or backward.
+Adding or subtracting from a date shifts the date forward or backward by entire days.

     >>> print(d + 10)
     2016-03-25